directus/directus/docs/extensions/services/working-with-users.md

 ---
-description: Learn about the UsersService in Directus and how to utilize them when building extensions.
+description: Learn about the required services when working with users and granting them access control.
 contributors: Esther Agbaje
 ---